jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 | quickuser1 | ApplicationRealm | quick123+ | _leave blank for none_ |
 | quickuser2 | ApplicationRealm | quick+123 | _leave blank for none_ |

-If you are running JBoss Enterprise Application Platform 6.1 or JBoss AS 7.2, you can add the users using the following commands:
+If you are running JBoss Enterprise Application Platform 6.1, you can add the users using the following commands:

         bin/add-user.sh -a -u quickuser -p quick-123 --silent bin/add-user.sh -a -u quickuser1 -p quick123+ --silent